PaNOSC-ViNYL/ase/doc/development/buildbot.rst

 ASE_BB_PORT is the port ASE buildbot uses for communication with the ``buildslave``.
 You will have to tell us the name and password of your ``buildslave``.
-Please contact ase-developers list :ref:`mailing_lists`, but don't send the name and password there!
+Please contact ase-developers list, but don't send the name and password there!

 Edit the ``python-ase-redhat+6+x86_64+gcc+2.6/info/{admin,info}`` files: